Woman behind Stefanie Rengel murder granted unescorted absences from prison

 She later sought to have a new trial ordered on appeal, arguing that self-incriminating statements she made to police should not have been admitted as evidence at her trial.
 But the appeal court upheld her conviction and sentence.

-She also told them she knew Bagshaw was headed to Rengel's house that night to kill her and that she called him 15 minutes after the murder to ask: "Is she dead?"

-Todorovic also told police that she had asked Bagshaw to come over to her house to show how he had killed the girl.
+Her parole officer noted Todorovic initially showed a lack of insight and empathy but made "significant gains" after her appeal was denied.

+Through various programs, counselling and medication, Todorovic said she has learned to get her emotions under control and to ask for support.

-Bagshaw is also serving an adult life sentence after pleading guilty to first-degree murder.
+Her newfound skills were put to the test when she received a letter from Bagshaw, who is also serving an adult life sentence after pleading guilty to first-degree murder, she said.

+"I was caught off guard, I didn't expect to hear from him ever again," she said.
+Though she felt angry and frustrated, Todorovic said she stayed calm and talked to her parole officer and her parents, who were present at Wednesday's hearing.

+Asked whether she still had feelings for her accomplice, Todorovic said: "I don't want anything to do with him now."
+Nor is she looking for another relationship at the moment, she said.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.